 Apparently this year, the famous Blue Monday (which typically occurs on the third Monday in the month of January) was the worst of the years since the formula was devised in 2005 and it was indeed something I felt.
 But it wasn’t bad – it was enjoyable.
 Why?
 Because I was using a blue ink – an AMAZING blue ink.
 So it was (good) Blue Monday for me this year.
 I’m going to tell you why this ink is absolutely phenomenal and I hope you’ll sea why (I’m so glad I got that out of my system).

 For the United Inkdom meta review, I was sent the ‘sea’ Robert Oster signature inks.
 I have been fortunate enough to try out Deep Sea before, just as my teal ink fascination (perhaps that’s an understatement?
 Obsession?) was beginning to flourish.
-Along with the hype around Fire and Ice in the bloggersphere, it’s pretty safe to say that I went in with high expectations, especially as this ink is also a blue (unfortunately I was unable to get my hands on any Fire and Ice before writing this review, but from what I can tell, Sea Blue is slightly lighter in shade).
-Despite these expectations, I was still utterly blown away.
-While I have never used or seen Fire and Ice in person, I would go out and say that this is the ink that people should be going crazy over.
-Fire is hot, sure.
-But this ink is hotter.
+Along with the hype around Fire and Ice in the bloggersphere, it’s pretty safe to say that I went in with high expectations, especially as this ink is also a blue.
+From using Fire and Ice myself, I’d say that this ink is more saturated and a touch darker.
+Personally, I think Blue Sea blows Fire and Ice out of the water (ha).

-In terms of shade, I would say that Deep Sea is definitely on the lighter side, but I wouldn’t call it a turquoise.
+In terms of shade, I would say that Blue Sea is definitely on the lighter side, but I wouldn’t call it a turquoise.
 For point of reference, it’s darker than Diamine Sapphire Blue.
 While I’ve been called out once before (namely as a result of my pedantic stance on the nomenclature of the Private Reserve inks I was reviewing a while back) so I hope I don’t rock the boat here, but I may as well mention that in comparison to other ‘sea’ inks, like Diamine Sargasso Sea, it is much much lighter, but more of a true blue in comparison to that of the greenish-blue, Caribbean Sea by Caran d’Ache.
 That’s my naming convention plug done for the review.
 Smooth sailing from here on out (I’m not even sorry).
 I would say it’s a more saturated, less..
 Uh..
 Paint like ink than Britannia’s Blue Waves.
 I never really realised how many sea-themed inks there are.

 This is an ink that will beat any sinking feeling that you’ll experience on days like Blue Monday, so sail on over to iZods and pick up a bottle or two..
 Or, uh, how many dreadful puns was that?